Shopify/product-taxonomy/data/integrations/README.md

 ### Mappings
 The primary concern of integrations are mappings.
 Mappings are a set of rules that help us convert to and from the Shopify taxonomy and the taxonomy of that integration.

+#### Use tooling to generate taxonomy mappings
+Automate your taxonomy mapping with this tool.
+Install dependencies using `make setup-mapping-generation-tool`, then run `bin/generate_missing_mappings` to create mappings.
+It uses AI to assist in generating accurate mappings and reducing manual effort.

 #### Examples of mapping rules

 ```yaml